 I’ve taught logic, philosophy, and ethics at the college (and, occasionally, medical school) level for 20 years or so, and I’ve published a fair amount on this issue and many others.

 My main motivation for engaging these issues is just that I believe many academic philosophers know a lot about them and so should share their knowledge to help improve the quality of engagement on these issues (and, of course, people who honestly don’t know much about these topics should learn about them from experts).
 Given that, I want to briefly respond to some of the things you say about personhood, at least in the transcript that I read.
+(Click on the post title to get to the rest of this post).

 First, although I’m not sure you are endorsing this reasoning, you mention that some people seem to argue this way: